 Another significant outdoor space in Marin is Muir Woods National Monument

 .
 Known for its quiet, cathedral-like atmosphere, strolling through this forest of enormous, old-growth Redwood trees is a profoundly therapeutic and awe-striking experience.
 Virgin forests — forests that have never been logged – are scarce in America and are coveted for their distinctive ecological features.
-For residents of Marin, they have one of these extraordinary examples of nature in their backyard.
+Residents of Marin, have one of these extraordinary examples of nature in their backyard.

 Farther north is Mount Tamalpais State Park